Last updated on June 14th, 2021 at 05:03 pm

 Big Bend Scenic Byway: St. Marks and Wakulla Springs area

 The eastern end of the byway starts in Wakulla County, where there is a cluster of great destinations.
-(I’ve written a separate story about Wakulla Springs State Park and St. Marks Florida with more details that will complement these brief entries — worth reading if you plan to visit.)
+(I’ve written separate stories about St. Marks Florida and Wakulla Springs with more details that will complement these brief entries — worth reading if you plan to visit.)

 We recommend you take a side trip off US 98 south from Newport on Lighthouse Road.
 You’ll pass the beautiful headquarters for St. Marks National Wildlife Refuge, where you can find out about local hiking trails and wildlife sightings.
 This scenic road continues to St. Marks Lighthouse.
 You can’t climb the lighthouse, but the vista here is worth the drive.